Siming-He/siming-he.github.io/index.md

 {% include project1.html %}

 # Teaching
 I aspire to be an educator who spreads knowledge and fosters curiosity, growth, and equality.
-Beyond my regular responsibilities of holding recitations and office hours, as well as creating and grading homework problems, I initiated several efforts to foster a vibrant and valuable learning experience.
+Beyond my regular responsibilities of holding recitations and office hours, as well as creating and grading homework problems, I initiated several efforts to foster a vibrant and inclusive learning experience.

 {% include teaching.html %}